Use questionnaires effectively

 Some ground rules for writing questions

 Here we are concerned with very basic general issues; we will deal with question formats and answers in the next section.

 - Each question should relate to one issue only.
 If you find the question becomes too complicated, then consider splitting it into two.

-Synodinos cites "An audit-based approach to the analysis, redesign and continuing assessment of a new product introduction system" (Gardiner, G.S. and Gregory, M.J., Integrated Manufacturing Systems , Vol. 7 No. 2) as including two issues in the following questions:
+Synodinos cites "An audit-based approach to the analysis, redesign and continuing assessment of a new product introduction system" (Gardiner, G.S. and Gregory, M.J., Integrated Manufacturing Systems , Vol. 7 No. 2):

 - Relate your questions to your objectives at all times – ask yourself for each question, "How will it help me achieve my research objective?"